naubiomech/TeensyNanoExoCode/Documentation/AddingNew/AddingNewSensors.md

         float data_recieved = Data.data_as_float;
     ```

 - In summary, a union was created on our peripheral device (the device sending) to store the float data and send it as bytes over I2C.
-Another identical union was created on our master device, which in this case is the one we want to recieve the data.
-A for loop is used on the master to iteratively append the bytes being recieved to the byte-type variable in the union.
+Another identical union was created on our primary device, which in this case is the one we want to recieve the data.
+A for loop is used on the primary to iteratively append the bytes being recieved to the byte-type variable in the union.
 Once this is done, the data recieved can then be accesed as a float again through the union.

 </details>